Ludvík Krejčí: Sudeten German Uprising

 As the highest-ranking soldier, from 1 March 1938 to September 1938, he pushed for an increase in the number of army in peacetime by continuously calling up midfielders for training.
 After the occupation of Austria on 12 March 1938, the mobilization plan VI modified by the General Staff was completed in April 1938 while the German Wehrmacht was not able to make a similar adjustment until September 1938.
 After intelligence announced the concentration of German troops in Saxony, northern Austria and southern Silesia, after consultation with the President and the government, one year of an advance for an extraordinary exercise was called, and from 22 May to 13 June 1938 a border guard was declared to ensure the protection of the republic until a possible general mobilization.
 In July 1938, a new mobilization plan VII came into force, which already envisaged mobilization in western Bohemia and, after a concentrated attack by the Wehrmacht, retreat to the Bohemian-Moravian Highlands.

 At the beginning of September 1938, he addressed a memorandum to politicians, warning against concessions to Nazi Germany and drawing attention to the army's readiness to fight.
 From 12 September 1938, the staff established continuous operation, including mobilization bodies.
-On the border, from 12 and 13 September, the Czechoslovak government declared martial law in response to an armed uprising organized by the Sudetendeutsche Partei, which had to suppress the army's emergency units and eventually the regular army.
+On the border, from 12 and 13 September, the Czechoslovak government declared martial law in response to an armed uprising organized by the Sudetendeutsche Partei, which had to be suppressed by the army's emergency and, eventually, regular units.

 After fears that this military intervention would not become a pretext for Nazi Germany's attack, he again called on the government and the president to take defensive measures.
 They only agreed to call part of the midfielders to a special exercise.
 The combat readiness of heavy and seclight fortifications was also declared.

 During the other two memoranda on the seriousness of the situation, dated at the end of September, were addressed to the public and to politicians.
 On 17 September 1938 he asked President Edvard Beneš to immediately call two years of advanced and subsequent mobilization, which was, however, rejected.
 He therefore submitted to the President his resignation, which was also rejected, but the requirement to call one year was fulfilled.
 Through French General Gamelin, he asked France to support the mobilization proposal.
 However, the governments of the United Kingdom and France again firmly rejected Czechoslovak mobilization.